-As part of the #take12trips challenge we are trying to visit some local attractions as well as visiting destinations further afield.
+We like to visit local attractions as well as visiting destinations further afield.
 To add to the challenge these need to be toddler friendly.
-For our first trip I headed to the Museum in St Anton am Arlberg with a toddler in tow.
-This is somewhere I had never visited in around 7 winters here, so it was about time.
+I headed to the Museum in St Anton am Arlberg with a toddler in tow.
+This is somewhere I had never visited in around 7 winters here, so it was about time for a look.

 During our first ski season D ranged between 8 weeks and 6 months old.
 So we needed plenty of ideas for snowy day activities for a baby.
 She was too young to have any interest in playing in the snow.
 Although she loved getting out and about in the pram and buggy.
 We went for a walk pretty much every day.
 But of course there were a few cold and stormy days where staying in was more appealing.
 Continue reading “Ski Season With a Baby: Snowy Day Activities for a Baby”

 Before baby D was born I had images of using a sling virtually all the time.
 It seemed like a great idea for dealing with public transport, steps, shopping and so on.
 Anywhere the buggy would be unwieldy.
 I also thought it was a lovely idea for around the house; keeping the baby close while having hands free to get on with stuff.
 Here’s the reality of using a sling in a ski resort… Continue reading “Using a Sling in a Ski Resort.
 And Which Sling?”

 I had a list of several features we were looking for when choosing which buggy to take skiing with a baby:

 - Must be robust enough to cope with snowy paths